alex-straw/dex-assignment/README.md

 + 10000 Wei --> 1 TTD (buyToken)
 + 1 TTD --> 5000 Wei (sellToken)

+## Exposed Helper Functions:
+  + contractEthBalance --> returns the contract's balance of ETh
+  + contractTokenBalance --> returns the contract's TTD balance
+  + maxTokenBuyInEth --> returns the largest purchase in wei (limited by the contract's balance of TTD).
+  + maxTokenSellInToken --> returns the largest sell of TTD tokens (limited by the contract's ETH balance).

 ### Deployment

 How this contract was deployed to Rinkeby: